wp-plugins/email-obfuscator/readme.txt

 = Install =

 1. Unzip the `email-obfuscator.zip` file.
-1. Upload the the `email-obfuscator` folder to your `wp-contents/plugins` folder.
+1. Upload the `email-obfuscator` folder to your `wp-contents/plugins` folder.

 = Activate =

-1. In your WordPress administration, go to the Plugins page
+1. In your WordPress admin, go to the Plugins page
 1. Activate the Email Obfuscator plugin

 If you find any bugs or have any ideas, please email us.